batxes/batxes.github.io/README.md

 [Email](mailto:batxes@gmail.com) / [Email2](mailto:ibai.irastorza@gmail.com) / [LinkedIn](https://www.linkedin.com/in/ibai-irastorza/) / [GitHub](https://github.com/batxes/) / [Google Scholar](https://scholar.google.es/citations?user=j9TCubcAAAAJ&hl=en)

 #### Summary:
 Ph.D. in Bioinformatics with Computer Engineering background.
 10 years of experience in research and data science, and more than 4 in software development.
 With a diverse professional journey, I've served as a High-Performance Computer Administrator and contributed to the development of various applications in the private sector and academia.
-Proficient in Python, Pandas and Pyplot, handling large genomic data, I am committed to continuous learning, evident in my recent participation in Machine Learning courses.
+Proficient in Python, Pandas and Pyplot, I am confident in handling large genomic data.
+I am also committed to continuous learning, evident in my recent participation in Deep Learning workshops or courses in Machine learning in weather and climate.
+I excel in synthesizing information into compelling theses and research articles, showcasing strong written communication skills.
+My international academic experience has cultivated cultural awareness, adaptability, and resilience, enabling effective collaboration in diverse teams.
+Proficient in English, I have attended numerous international conferences to showcase my work, fostering confidence in my English communication and presentation abilities.
+Additionally, I have provided supervision to colleagues and successfully managed substantial projects, affirming my proficiency in leadership and systematic skills.

 ## 🎓 Education
 - **Ph.D., Bioinformatics** | Complutense University of Madrid (Oct 2013 - May 2018)